OSINT Sources: What Are The Different Types of Open Source Data?

-Many OSINT tools offer advanced browser capabilities that allow intelligence analysts to extend their search into deep web that is non-discoverable using standard web browsers.
+Many OSINT tools offer advanced browser capabilities that allow intelligence analysts to extend their search into results that are non-discoverable using standard web browsers.
 Moreover, the storage and distribution systems behind grey literature are notoriously disparate and poorly structured, complicating the process of locating and connecting related data points between different sources.
 In these cases, OSINT tools can offer visualisation capabilities that help investigators to understand the data they have collected from these sources.

 OSINT use cases

 Grey literature is often used to distribute and disseminate both quantitative and qualitative data between businesses.
-It is, therefore, data-rich by virtue of its design, thereby allowing investigators to obtain critical investigatory context.
+It is, therefore, data-rich by virtue of its design, allowing investigators to obtain critical investigation context.

 Type 3: Social Media

-Note: Some social media is public, and other social media is not.
+Note: Some social media data is public data, and other social media data is not.
 It’s important to point out that OSINT only covers public social media.
-Targeting information hidden behind privacy settings is not only unethical, it isn’t strictly OSINT or OSD.

 Challenges posed to investigators